openghg/openghg/doc/source/api/api_client.rst

 Process
 =======

-The ``Process`` class is used to upload locally stored files to cloud for processing.
+The ``Process`` class is used upload data for processing by OpenGHG.

 .. autoclass:: openghg.client.Process
     :members: